k-dickinson/quant-simulations-and-risk/README.md

-# geometric-brownian-motion
+# Stock Price Simulation and Risk Analysis in Python

-Simulating stock price paths using Geometric Brownian Motion (GBM) in Python
+Simulating financial markets using Geometric Brownian Motion (GBM), Monte Carlo methods, and risk metrics like Value at Risk (VaR).

-# Geometric Brownian Motion Simulation for Stock Prices
+---

 Hi, I’m Kyle — an incoming math student at Carnegie Mellon University, documenting my journey into quantitative finance.
-This project is part of a larger portfolio simulation I’m building, starting with the Geometric Brownian Motion model, a fundamental tool in quant finance.
+This project is part of a broader effort to explore how mathematical models are used to simulate stock behavior and assess financial risk.
+It begins with Geometric Brownian Motion, builds into Monte Carlo simulations, and culminates in practical risk analysis.

 ---